Pelycosaur: Etymology

+The modern word was created from Greek pélyx meaning 'basin' and saûros meaning 'lizard'.
+The term pelycosaur has been fairly well abandoned by paleontologists because it no longer matches the features that distinguish a clade.

 Pelycosauria is a paraphyletic taxon because it excludes the therapsids.
 For that reason, the term is sometimes avoided by proponents of a strict cladistic approach.
 Eupelycosauria is used to designate the clade that includes most pelycosaurs, along with the Therapsida and Mammalia.
 In contrast to "pelycosaurs", Eupelycosauria is a proper monophyletic group.
 Caseasauria is a pelycosaur side-branch, or clade, that did not leave any descendants.

 Evolutionary history

 The pelycosaurs appear to have been a group of synapsids that have direct ancestral links with the mammals, having differentiated teeth and a developing hard palate.
 The pelycosaurs appeared during the Late Carboniferous and reached their apex in the early part of the Permian, remaining the dominant land animals for some 40 million years.
 A few continued into the Capitanian, but they experienced a sharp decline in diversity in the late Kungurian.
 They were succeeded by the therapsids.

 Description

 Some species were quite large, growing to a length of 3 m or more, although most species were much smaller.
 Well-known pelycosaurs include the genera Dimetrodon, Sphenacodon, Edaphosaurus, and Ophiacodon.

 Pelycosaur fossils have been found mainly in Europe and North America, although some small, late-surviving forms are known from Russia and South Africa.

-Unlike lepidosaurian reptiles, pelycosaurs lacked reptilian epidermal scales.
+Unlike lepidosaurian reptiles, pelycosaurs might have lacked reptilian epidermal scales.
 Fossil evidence from some varanopids shows that parts of the skin were covered in rows of osteoderms, presumably overlain by horny scutes.
 The belly was covered in rectangular scutes, looking like those present in crocodiles.
 Parts of the skin not covered in scutes might have had naked, glandular skin like that found in some mammals.
-Dermal scutes are also found in a diverse number of extant mammals with conservative body types, such as in the tails of some rodents, sengis, moonrats, the opossums and other marsupials, and as regular dermal armour with underlying bone in the armadillo.
+Dermal scutes are also found in a diverse number of extant mammals with conservative body types, such as in the tails of some rodents, sengis, moonrats, the opossums, and other marsupials, and as regular dermal armour with underlying bone in the armadillo.

 At least two pelycosaur clades independently evolved a tall sail, consisting of elongated vertebral spines: the edaphosaurids and the sphenacodontids.
-In life, this would have been covered by skin, and likely functioned as a thermoregulatory device or as a mating display.
+In life, this may have been covered by skin, and likely functioned as a thermoregulatory device or as a mating display.